Penrith Panthers: 1997–2000 seasons (back to finals)

-They made the finals during the 1997 Super League season and then again in 2000 in the re-united NRL competition where they were defeated 28–10 by the Parramatta Eels in the elimination semi-final.
+In 2000, the Panthers finished in 5th place where they were defeated 28–10 by the Parramatta Eels in the elimination semi-final.

-2001–2004 Season (Build to a Premiership)
+2001–2004 season (build to a premiership)

 In the 2001 NRL season, Penrith came last on the competition ladder.
 The same year was Royce Simmons' last season as coach for Penrith, and he was replaced by John Lang from Cronulla in 2002, where they finished 12th.
 Their last game of 2002 showed hope as they proceeded to thrash the Northern Eagles, knocking them out of the final eight.

 2002 showed the promise that was to come the next year.
 With the signing of Preston Campbell and Joe Galuvao, the side fired in 2003.
 Coming off 3 early season losses, they proceeded to lose only 3 other games for the rest of the competition with the local hero, Rhys Wesser scoring a new club record 25 tries.
 Penrith finished as Minor Premiers after convincingly accounting for the Parramatta Eels in the last round of competition.
-In the Finals series Penrith beat the Brisbane Broncos and New Zealand Warriors to reach the 2003 NRL Grand Final.
+In the Finals series Penrith beat the Brisbane Broncos and New Zealand Warriors to reach the 2003 NRL grand final.
 Entering the match as underdogs, Penrith defeated the Roosters 18–6, with winger Luke Rooney scoring two tries.
 Hooker Luke Priddis, the other try-scorer for the Panthers, received the Clive Churchill Medal.
 The game is also remembered for a spectacular tackle by Scott Sattler in the 2nd Half, where he ran down and tackled Roosters winger Todd Byrne, who was sprinting down the left wing for an almost certain try.
 Penrith lost the 2004 World Club Challenge in the following pre-season, with the Bradford Bulls defeating them 22–4 in sub-zero temperatures.
-Penrith did however rally after that loss and once again qualified for the NRL semi-final series by finishing fourth and defeating St. George in the first week of the semi-finals before being knocked out by Canterbury-Bankstown in the Grand Final qualifier two weeks later.
+Penrith did however rally after that loss and once again qualified for the NRL semi-final series by finishing fourth and defeating St. George in the first week of the semi-finals before being knocked out by Canterbury-Bankstown in the grand final qualifier two weeks later.